panoply/fauna-vscode/README.md

 To get started, simply configure the extension with your secret and press `cmd+l` (Mac) or `ctrl+l` (Linux/Windows) to open the FQL Playground!
 You can also use the VSCode command palette, `Fauna: Toggle Playground`.

-## Configuration
+## Settings

-To configure the extension, simply open up the extension configuration in VS Code and set your secret to the database you'd like to run queries against.
+Before using the extension, you will need to open the extension settings and set your secret to the database you'd like to run queries against.

-This can be configured globally across all VS Code instances, as well as at the Workspace level to allow for different databases per VS Code project.
+This can be set globally across all VS Code instances, as well as at the Workspace level to allow for different databases per VS Code project.

 ## Running FQL Queries